Ethereum Proof-of-Stake Consensus Layer: Participation and Decentralization: Entity Performance

-We analyze the participation metrics across all 30 Lido staking operators in Table~\ref{tab:lidooperators}.
+We further take an in-depth look at the participation metrics across all 30 Lido staking operators in Table~\ref{tab:lidooperators}.
 A pattern of consistently high performance emerges throughout their operational history.
 However, RockLogic GmbH and Chorus One stand out with a comparatively lower performance.
 The dip in performance for RockLogic GmbH might be attributed to a slashing incident that occurred on 13 April 2023.
-The incident was triggered by the inadvertent duplication of validator keys across two active clusters, which resulted in a double vote and consequent slashing of eleven validators~\cite{RockLSlashPostM}.
+The incident was triggered by the inadvertent duplication of validator keys across two active clusters, which resulted in a double vote and consequent slashing of eleven validators~\cite{PostMortemLidoRockLogic2023}.
 As for Chorus One, an extended downtime event in October 2021 might be the origin of this reduced performance.
-The downtime was accidental and was the result of complications during node migrations~\cite{ChorusOnedown}.
+The downtime was accidental and was the result of complications during node migrations~\cite{PostMortemLidoChorus2023}.

-\subsection{Lido (De)centralization}
+\section{Lido (De)centralization}

-In the following, we provide an in-depth analysis into the distribution of power within Lido.
+As the dominant liquid staking protocol with a significant influence on the network's health, Lido merits a closer look.
+In the following, we provide an in-depth analysis of the distribution of power within Lido.
 As of the time of writing, Lido operates through 30 permissioned node operator companies tasked with performing the staking.
+Figure~\ref{fig:lidomarketshare} visualizes the Lido staking power distribution across these operators.
+We notice that the number of operators is increasing with time and that at the end of our data collection window, the 30 operators are almost all of the same size with around 6,000 validators each.

-However, those operators alone do not have the power to arbitrarily change the protocol.
+Importantly, those operators alone do not have the power to arbitrarily change the protocol.
 Currently, Lido's operations on Ethereum are governed by LDO token holders through an Aragon DAO.
 This governance encompasses a wide range of aspects, including the Lido treasury, staking withdrawal keys, the registry of node and oracle operators, DAO Access Control List permissions, and the execution of EVM scripts.
 In effect, LDO holders have root access to the Lido protocol.
 Proposals are being considered to circumscribe the DAO's authority by enabling stETH holders having the power to veto certain decisions.
 However, a wide and diverse distribution of the LDO and stETH tokens is indispensable for a healthy protocol.